DjangoGirls/tutorial/deploy/README.md

 Heroku uses git repository to manage your project files, so we need to use it to.

-Create `mysite/.gitignore` file with following content:
+Create `.gitignore` file with following content:

     venv
     __pycache__